tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

     contents = await f.read()
 ```

 So, mission accomplished?
 No because `aiofiles` uses a **thread pool** to offload the blocking file I/O operations.
-It's an async API for a thread execution API since file IO in Python was never a GIL-blocking operation.
-Why?

 ### Side-Quest: Why isn't file IO async?

-Windows has an async File IO API from 2021 called [IoRing](https://learn.microsoft.com/en-us/windows/win32/api/ioringapi/).
+Windows has an async file IO API called [IoRing](https://learn.microsoft.com/en-us/windows/win32/api/ioringapi/).
 Linux has this availability in newer Kernels via [`io_uring`](https://kernel.dk/io_uring.pdf).
 All I could find for a Python implementation of `io_uring` is this [synchronous API written in Cython](https://github.com/YoSTEALTH/Liburing).

 There were io_uring APIs for other platforms, Rust has implementations with [tokio](https://github.com/tokio-rs/tokio-uring), C++ has [Asio](https://think-async.com/Asio/asio-1.24.0/doc/asio/history.html#asio.history.asio_1_21_0) and Node.JS has [libuv](https://www.phoronix.com/news/libuv-io-uring).

-We could have async file IO in Python, but
+So, the asyncio Wiki is a little out of date, but

 1. __Most__ production Python applications run on Linux, where the implementation is `io_uring`
 1. `io_uring` has been plagued by security issues so bad that RedHat, Google and others have restricted or removed its availability.
 After paying out $1 million in bug bounties related to `io_uring`, [Google disabled it on some products](https://security.googleblog.com/2023/06/learnings-from-kctf-vrps-42-linux.html).
 The issue was severe; many of the related bug‑bounty reports involved io_uring exploits.